Boys in the community village – Photos by Mark Helyar

 Boys in the community village

 My lodgings were located in the medical quarter of Vijayawada.
 In most Indian towns, shops and public services appeared to be grouped around a particular retail theme.
-I found an entire street of shops selling fabric, jewellery or, most bizarrely, a row of stores retailing Singer sewing machines.
+I found an entire street of shops selling fabric, jewelry, or, most bizarrely, a row of stores retailing Singer sewing machines.
 Vijayawada was no exception.

 Around the corner from my apartment was the Super Speciality Dental Centre, making tooth extraction sound like an exotic menu item.
 There were numerous clinics specializing in ailments starting, don’t ask why, with the same letter: The Chest and Child Clinic, The Laboratory for Pain and Paralysis, and The Doctor for Diarrhea and Dysentery!